1twalters01/Obsidian/Computer Science/Languages/Rust/1. Rust Core/Part 1 - The Rust Programming Language/3) Common Programming Concepts/5) Control Flow.md

-The most common constructs that let you control the flow of execution of Rust code are if expressions and loops, though other ones exist.
+The most common constructs that let you control the flow of execution of Rust code are if expressions and loops, though other ones, like match, exist.

 # If/Else If/Else
 You do an if statement as follows: